tinuola/fm_qr-code-component/README.md

 ### Retrospective

+- Used a stronger gray for the component copy; the original `light-gray` was too low contrast for accessibility
 - `Newbie` ranked Frontend Mentor challenges are fairly simple or straight-forward--usually!
-Since coding a few of them, I've decided to use the remaining for speed challenges
+Since coding over a dozen of them, I've decided to use the remaining (and future ones) for speed challenges
 - Estimate: 1 hour
-- Actual completion: 35 minutes
+- Actual completion: 35 minutes _(including project setup)_

 ### Enhancement(s)